 The Vital Importance of Vitamin D

-President's BlogWhen the sun sets early and the snow is on the ground, I’m always more mindful of getting enough vitamin D. Living in Canada through grey winters, I know that the sun’s rays don’t provide enough sunshine to help my body produce vitamin D in the winter months.
+When the sun sets early and the snow is on the ground, I’m always more mindful of getting enough vitamin D. Living in Canada through grey winters, I know that the sun’s rays don’t provide enough sunshine to help my body produce vitamin D in the fall and winter months.
+As a rule of thumb, a UVB index of 3 or higher is needed in order for our skin to make vitamin D; that’s just not possible in Canada for about six months of the year.
+We can’t rely on sunlight to make vitamin D from October through March; this is when paying attention to food sources of vitamin D and possibly supplements is important.

-I always make sure to choose foods that are rich in vitamin D, and I also take vitamin D supplements if needed.
+I always make sure to choose foods that are rich in vitamin D, and I also take a vitamin D supplement if needed.
 Why?
 The body’s immune system requires vitamin D to fight off any invading bacteria and viruses – even respiratory tract infections (such as the common cold).
 Vitamin D also helps quell inflammation and researchers continue to investigate other possible functions, such as protecting against multiple sclerosis and depression.

 Vitamin D is also crucial for bone health.
 It works in partnership with other bone-building nutrients, such as phosphorus and calcium.
 In fact, vitamin D helps your body absorb calcium.
 In this role, it helps protect against developing osteoporosis , a disease of weak and brittle bones.